Bassnectar: 2020–present: Hiatus and return

+In December 2024, Bassnectar held a three-night concert series in Miami, Florida.
+The performances were professionally recorded and edited into a continuous live DJ mix.
+The resulting album, Relive Forever, premiered via livestream on May 8, 2025, and was officially released digitally on May 9, 2025.

 Legal issues

 Copyright dispute with Max Hattler

-In 2011, visuals created by German artist and experimental filmmaker Max Hattler were incorporated into Bassnectar live performances without authorization, including 1923 aka Heaven (used alongside Rollz’s track "Plugged In") and Sync (paired with an unreleased Bassnectar track called "Frog Song").
+In 2011, visuals created by German artist and experimental filmmaker Max Hattler were incorporated into Bassnectar live performances without authorization, including 1923 aka Heaven (used alongside Rollz's track "Plugged In") and Sync (paired with an unreleased Bassnectar track called "Frog Song").
 Although Ashton's team contacted Hattler in 2013 about commissioning new material, no contract was finalized, and the visuals continued to be used through 2016.
 Hattler later objected publicly, claiming his work had been exploited commercially without permission, while Ashton argued the use was consistent with sampling practices in electronic music.

-In July 2016, Hattler filed a copyright infringement lawsuit against Ashton and Bassnectar’s management.
-Following the dispute, Hattler’s visuals were no longer used after 2016; the lawsuit was later settled out of court and dismissed in June 2017.
+In July 2016, Hattler filed a copyright infringement lawsuit against Ashton and Bassnectar's management.
+Following the dispute, Hattler's visuals were no longer used after 2016; the lawsuit was later settled out of court and dismissed in June 2017.

 Sexual misconduct allegations

 On July 3, 2020, Ashton announced that he was "stepping back" from music following multiple allegations of sexual misconduct.
 He denied the allegations but acknowledged that "some of my past actions have caused pain."
 His announcement prompted cancellations of upcoming performances and the suspension of his nonprofit, Be Interactive.

 Following the announcement, several collaborators and peers in the electronic music community voiced criticism.
-Vocalist Mimi Page, who appeared on tracks such as "Butterfly" and "Breathless," publicly voiced her dismay, and producer ill.Gates later stated he felt "used" and "betrayed."
+Vocalist Mimi Page, who appeared on tracks such as "Butterfly" and "Breathless", publicly voiced her dismay, and producer ill.Gates later stated he felt "used" and "betrayed".
 In response, Ashton removed most of their collaborative releases from streaming services.
 Other artists such as PEEKABOO and Apashe donated proceeds from past collaborations to support victims of sexual abuse.

 In April 2021, two women, Rachel Ramsbottom and Alexis Bowling, filed a lawsuit against Ashton and associated entities in the United States District Court for the Middle District of Tennessee, alleging sexual abuse and human trafficking.
 The complaint was amended a month later to include Jenna Houston and an unnamed plaintiff ("Jane Doe #1"), although Doe later withdrew from the case.
-In November 2024, Judge Aleta Trauger denied a motion for summary judgment filed by Ashton’s defense, allowing the case to proceed.
+In November 2024, Judge Aleta Trauger denied a motion for summary judgment filed by Ashton's defense, allowing the case to proceed.
 On February 18, 2025, the lawsuit was dismissed with prejudice after the parties reached an out-of-court settlement.

+In August 2025, Ashton filed a defamation lawsuit against the operator of the social-media account "Evidence Against Bassnectar", alleging a prolonged campaign of false and damaging accusations related to the sexual misconduct case.